 Some of these Vespas have more than twenty tires attached to cheap DIY steel frames.
 Some are adorned with a buffalo skeleton, bamboo, garbage, or anything the owners could scrape along the road.
 It seems that the builders’ creativity has no limit and the classic Vespas are merely a starting point.
 Its uniqueness, which represents freedom of expression, attracts metalheads, punks, and rastafarians as its die-hard fans.

 This project was made possible through the support of the Goethe-Institut, Ostkreuz Agentur der Fotografen and OBSCURA Festival through the Southeast Asian Photographers' Masterclass 2017.
-An exhibition was held in Penang last August coincided with 'We Will Have Been Young' book launch, designed and published by Dienacht Magazine (book is available for purchase online).
-See the book preview via the video below.
+The dedicated book ‘Rebel Riders’ is published by Dienacht Magazine.
+The book was designed by Calin Kruse in collaboration with Yana Kruse.